 - Milk - Try using regular milk or almond milk instead.

-More Mango Breakfast Recipes to try:
+More Mango recipes to try

 - Diced mango

 - Make mango puree - Peel and cut one large very ripe mango into chunks (discarding the seed) and blend into puree using a small blender or mini food processor.
 Measure ½ cup for the recipe.